bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Stress, poor sleep.

 There are many ways we commute.
-Anton showed a few wild examples a Perth unicyclist a Sydney Harbour swimmer
+Anton showed a few wild examples: a Perth unicyclist, a Sydney Harbour swimmer
 ... but more conventional options are available

 So he ran an experiment.
 Like all good experiments, he needed some rules:
-Consistent timing (door to desk)
+Consistent timing (door to desk),
-No work or email on the commute
+No work or email on the commute,
 Nothing infinite scrolling (e.g. Twitter, Facebook)

 Using an electric assisted bike (cheating) meant he didn't get as sweaty, so didn't need to change at either end.